allenai/vila/README.md

 ```

 Note:
-- We will provide the download link to the dataset very soon.
+- We will provide the download links to the datasets very soon.

 ### Training